 PART 88—UNMANNED AIRCRAFT CONTROL SERVICES

-Partially Active Regulation FCCPart 88 of the FCC rules sets technical standards for UAS operations within the 5030 to 5091 MHz band, focusing on CNPC.
+Partially Active Regulation FCCPart 88 (UACS) sets technical standards for UAS operations within the 5030 to 5091 MHz band, focusing on CNPC.
 It allocates 5040 to 5050 MHz for NNA users, who will receive frequency allocations via DFMS.
 Initially, NNA users access 5040-5060 MHz under the IAM process until DFMS management begins.

 Explore Legal Details (external link)